CallMeTrebor/animfetch/README.md

 - The CLI defaults to using `fastfetch` to fetch system specs.
 If you don't have `fastfetch`, either install it or pass another command via `--fetch-command`.
 - Providers should be named with a `.py` filename and not start with `__` to be auto-discovered.
+- For the time being, the tool was extensively tested only on Linux.
+If you encounter any problems, feel free to open an issue.

+## Contributing

+Before contributing, please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening pull requests.